collective/collective.privacy/README.rst

 This would add a new item to the privacy controls that relies on consent to proccess data.
 This means that by default the permission is denied until an end user gives permission.

+Note that the i18n domain of your configuration must be `collective.privacy` if you want to translate titles and descriptions of your new data processing reasons.

 You can then guard your uses of the data, for example: